tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - have you ever faced total despair? what did you do?
 - what are your guiding principles for doing business?
 - what do you think has been the number one cause of arguments?
+- how old do you feel today?
+- should I live with my mistakes or always try to cut my losses and make a clean start?
+- should I try to retain an idealistic worldview or adopt a more pragmatic view?
+- did you go as far academically as you wanted?
+- when did you get your first car? what model was it?

 - what world events had the most impact on you while you were growing up? did any of them personally affect your family?
 - how is the world today different from when you were a child?
+- all things considered, would you rather have grown up in your world or in today's world?
 - what would you consider the most important inventions that have been made during your lifetime?
 - what wars have been fought during your lifetime? how did you feel about them?
 - did you have to kill anyone in the war? do you ever think about those experiences?
 - how did you feel about 9/11? where were you when this happened?
 - how did you feel about the Gulf War? what are your opinions about it?
+- is there such a thing as a "right" war?
 - what are your views on voting? have you ever held an office?
 - who is your favorite US president? how do you feel about the office of the US president?
 - have you ever witnessed any extraordinary events? what were they?